+Configuring

-Configuring Quality of Service
+Quality of

+Service

 Quality of Service refers to the capability of a network device to provide better service to selected network traffic.
 This is achieved by shaping the traffic and processing higher priority traffic before lower priority traffic.
-The FiOS Router provides several different methods of configuring Quality of Service.

 A.1 Traffic Priority